Habbent History, Family Crest & Coats of Arms

 Early History of the Habbent family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habbent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Habbent research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habbent History in all our PDF Extended History products and printed products wherever possible.

 Habbent Spelling Variations